Carl Rinsch

 In 2018, Netflix hired Rinsch to produce a 12-episode series called Conquest and spent $55 million on the project, but it fell apart after production milestones were missed and no episodes were completed.
-He is currently facing charges of fraud and money laundering in federal court.
+In 2025, he was arrested and charged in a seven-count federal indictment: prosecutors accused Rinsch of defrauding Netflix of $11 million, and spending the money on personal expenses.
+He was subsequently convicted on all charges, including money laundering and wire fraud.
+He was sentenced to 30 months in federal prison for his crimes.

 Early life and education

-Rinsch was born in Los Angeles, California.
-As a teenager, he took a short film class at the University of Southern California and later attended college at Brown University and Columbia University.
+Rinsch was born and raised in Los Angeles, California and attended The Harvard-Westlake School.
+At 14, with his friend Tim Crane, Rinsch took a short film class at the University of Southern California Film School, after which he borrowed $1000 from his parents so that he and Crane could make the film The Quizz.
+The film became an entry at film festivals, including the New York Film Festival and the Telluride Film Festival.
+To earn enough money to make another film, the two went to work for Crane's father, cleaning sewers and marketing a plumbing inspection camera.
+Rinsch then studied literature and art at Brown University before transferring to Columbia University; while there, he worked as a part-time photojournalist at Rolling Stone.
+His thesis was three test films—ads for Pepsi, Calvin Klein and Tampax.
+In 2001, he entered these into the D&AD/Campaign Screen Competition and won the award for Best New Director.

 Career

-Rinsch directed television commercials at Ridley Scott Associates.
-His short film The Gift received a positive response and won awards at the 2010 Cannes Lions international advertising festival.
-The acclaim from this led to him being the planned director for a prequel to Alien, to be produced by Scott, and a remake of Logan's Run, although both projects would move on to other hands.
+Rinsch returned to Los Angeles and went to work at RSA, the commercial division of Ridley Scott Associates.
+Under Scott's guidance, he became an early adopter of creative technology and, with an ad for Lexus, became the first director to shoot a digital commercial.
+In 2009, Philips commissioned a series of five short films from RSA directors.
+The Rinsch film, a futuristic action thriller called The Gift, won the Gold Film Craft Lion at the 2010 Cannes Lions International Advertising Festival.
+This led to him being the planned director for a prequel to Alien, to be produced by Scott, and a remake of Logan's Run, although both projects would move on to other hands.

 Rinsch made his feature film directing debut in 2013 with 47 Ronin, a fantasy adaptation of the Japanese historical epic of the Forty-seven Ronin.
 It starred Keanu Reeves, Hiroyuki Sanada and Rinko Kikuchi.
 The film had a production budget of $175 million and was received poorly both critically and commercially.
 Following 47 Ronin, Rinsch returned to directing commercials.
+Between 2015 and 2017, his commercials won numerous awards, including two Clio Awards, two Cresta Awards, six Eurobest Awards and four New York Festivals AME Awards.